radondb/radon/docs/api.md

 Path:    /v1/radon/config
 Method:  PUT
 Request: {
 			"max-connections":        The maximum permitted number of simultaneous client connections, "max-result-size":        The maximum result size(in bytes) of a query, "max-join-rows":          The maximum number of rows that will be held in memory for join's intermediate results, "ddl-timeout":            The execution timeout(in millisecond) for DDL statements, "query-timeout":          The execution timeout(in millisecond) for DML statements, "twopc-enable":           Enables(true or false) radon two phase commit, for distrubuted transaction, "allowip":                ["allow-ip-1", "allow-ip-2", "allow-ip-regexp"],
-			"audit-mode":      The audit log mode, "N": disabled, "R": read enabled, "W": write enabled, "A": read/write enabled, "blocks-readonly": The size of a block when create hash tables, "load-balance":    Enables(0 or 1) load balance, for read-write separation.
+			"audit-mode":             The audit log mode, "N": disabled, "R": read enabled, "W": write enabled, "A": read/write enabled, "blocks-readonly":        The size of a block when create hash tables, "load-balance":           Enables(0 or 1) load balance, for read-write separation, "lower-case-table-names": If set false, table names are stored as specified and comparisons are case-sensitive, else not case-sensitive.
          }

 ```